Nenkai/relink-modding/docs/resources/formats/call_selector.md

 # :material-select-search: Effect Call Selector

-The effect call selector file (`effect/callselector.bxm`) is responsible for showing different effects per weapon attack (or main effect?), used for Ferry, Seofon and Sandalphon.
+The effect call selector file (`effect/callselector.bxm`) is responsible for showing different VFX effects per weapon attack (or main effect?), used for Ferry, Seofon and Sandalphon.
 It is mostly a lookup table.

 It's also a rather old file by PlatinumGames.